operator-framework/olm-docs/content/en/docs/Tasks/creating-an-index.md

 `OLM`'s `CatalogSource` [CRD][catalogsource-crd] defines a reference to a catalog of operators that are available to install onto a cluster.
-To make your operator bundle available, you can add the bundle to a container image which the `CatalogSource` points to.
+To make your operator bundle available, you can add the bundle to a container image which the `CatalogSource` references.
 This image contains a record of bundle images that OLM can pull and extract the manifests from in order to install an operator.

 OLM uses a plaintext [file-based catalog][file-based-catalog-spec] format (JSON or YAML) to store these records in an index, and `opm` has tooling